 Searching for classic New England?
-Our list of things to do in Woodstock VT will help you find it.
+Our list of the best things to do in Woodstock, VT will help you find it.

-When you think of Vermont, foliage and covered bridges often come to mind.
-Or, you may envision a wintry snow-globe village, where wreaths decorate each welcoming door, and horse-drawn sleighs ferry smiling passengers down the lane.
+When you think of Vermont, cozy towns, maple syrup, and autumn leaves often come to mind.
+Or you may envision a wintry snow-globe village, where wreaths decorate each welcoming door and horse-drawn sleighs ferry smiling passengers down the lane.

-That Norman Rockwell-esque scene you might be picturing is surprisingly true to life.
+These Norman Rockwell-esque images are surprisingly true to life.

 No Vermont vacation is complete without cheese.

-In the past, it was said that Vermont’s population had more cows than people!
+In the past, it was said that Vermont had a larger population of cows than people!
 Not hard to imagine, with farmland stretching for miles across the state.
 Either way, those cows are producing some great dairy, and Vermont’s cheesemakers are turning it into the finest cheese.

 You can have a wonderful cheese feast at Quechee Gorge Village.
-As you walk through the cute shops in the village, you’ll find the big spread of cheese samples, along with crackers and some jams, too.
+As you walk through the village’s cute shops, you’ll find a huge spread of cheese samples, along with crackers and jams.

 Give all the varieties a taste and buy a block to take home.
 With the abundance of cheese to sample, you may find it hard not to get greedy!